programmerstandard/Termux-Environment-Practical/README.md

 ## Notes

-Google Play Store versions of Termux are restricted and may not support full functionality.
+* Google Play Store versions of Termux are restricted and may not support full functionality.
 Use Termux from F-Droid instead.
+* You may found more updated informations and tutorials in other sources.